aaronsharma/SEGP/Portfolio/Sprints & Project Management.md

 - The creation of the team, as part of the unit system, meant that we had no self-identifying coders.
 - Geographically we were widespread - not everybody was at Bristol.

 We therefore took the view that is was better to create a basic project that was self-contained and fairly small in scope, yet could have a big impact.
-It was also an idea that once the basic version was working, lended itself to further adaptation and development.
+It was also an idea that once the basic version was working, lent itself to further adaptation and development.
 As our confidence and ability grew so to could the scope.

-The other ideas, e.g. Breathable were more complex, involving maps, gps positioning, communications etc, any one of which could bog down a small team.
+The other ideas, e.g. Breathable were more complex, involving maps, GPS positioning, communications etc, any one of which could bog down a small team.
 Glacier View built on the workshops that we had been taught as part of the unit, and therefore felt that we could reach a prototype stage sooner, and from thereon in we could develop the look, feel and capabilities of it.

-#### Sprints
+#### 2. Sprints

 We planned our development around our four main user stories, each adding a further element that should appeal to that user type.
 <p align="center">